niki-amini-naieni/CountGDPlusPlus/README.md

 Download the images from the Blood Cell Detection repository [here](https://github.com/draaslan/blood-cell-detection-dataset) and place them in the [blood_cell_detection](https://github.com/niki-amini-naieni/CountGDPlusPlus/tree/main/data/blood_cell_detection) folder.

 ### 3. Download OmniCount (Fruits)
+Download the images from the Omnicount-191 dataset [here](https://huggingface.co/datasets/cvssp/OmniCount-191/blob/main/OmniCount-191.zip), and place the images from the Fruits test set inside of the [omnicount_fruits_test](https://github.com/niki-amini-naieni/CountGDPlusPlus/tree/main/data/omnicount_fruits_test) folder.

 ### 4. Download ShanghaiTech Test
+Download the ShanghaiTech dataset from [here](https://github.com/desenzhou/ShanghaiTechDataset).
+Create a new ```ShanghaiTech``` folder inside of the [data](https://github.com/niki-amini-naieni/CountGDPlusPlus/tree/main/data) folder, and place the part_A and part_B folders inside of the new ```ShanghaiTech``` folder.

 ## Reproduce Results From Paper